 Dr. Rockwell is a graduate of Hampshire College in Amherst, Massachusetts with a BA in Language & Communication.

 She received a Master’s degree in Journalism and Public Affairs from American University in Washington D.C.

-Dr. Rockwell earned her Master's and Doctorate in Humanistic and Clinical Psychology from the Center for Humanistic Studies (now the Michigan School of Professional Psychology) in Farmington Hills, Michigan.
+Dr. Rockwell earned her Master's and Doctorate in Humanistic and Clinical Psychology from the Center for Humanistic Studies (now the Michigan School of Psychology) in Farmington Hills, Michigan.

 The media landscape has changed so much since the golden days of television.
 Cable News Network revolutionized the world of news gathering and reporting, with bureaus and live shot capacity from major capitals around the globe.
 There was a certain edict and mission to reportage as the first line of history, journalists as scribes for people’s right to know.

 Today the media landscape has changed to become a more integrated whole, weaving through commerce, government, industry, healthcare, and entertainment.

 As a 1980 founding member of CNN, I know the backbone of the journalism and broadcast media industry.
 I was mentored by famed journalist, Daniel Schorr before becoming his producer, and then covered the House and Senate for CNN before becoming the lead news producer at NBC station, WRC-TV in the nation’s Capitol.
 After becoming a licensed clinical psychologist, I started consulting and bring an excitement and depth of understanding to the ways people communicate and share information in daily life.
 Working at both micro and macro levels of media structuring, and personal and corporate consulting, seeing through to best practices of dynamic growth, innovation, and transcending challenges, the most effective path forward becomes more clear, and I enjoy helping people and companies find that way forward.